tbusch74/8-Team-Profile-Generator/README.md

   ## Questions

+  Visit https://watch.screencastify.com/v/XzrGNf3tBt0ErKHSgcrS to see a video of the app in action!

   View this project and my other projects at <https://github.com/tbusch74>

   Please reach out to <abusch@css.edu> with any other questions.